Free Scientific Method Worksheet Printables

 Why you should teach the Scientific Method

 The scientific method is the gold standard for conducting research.
-It is a logical, step-by-step process that helps scientists to investigate and test hypotheses.
-The scientific method is essential for making progress in any scientific discipline, and it is an invaluable tool for students of all ages.
+It is a logical, step-by-step process that helps scientists investigate and test hypotheses.
+The scientific method is essential for progress in any scientific discipline and is an invaluable tool for students of all ages.

 Why is the Scientific Method Important?